 Entrepreneur, leader, inventor and change maestro, Rosemary Bayer is known for bringing energy, motivation, creative leadership and accomplishment to every endeavor she undertakes.
 An avid practitioner of agile organization management, she brings an open, participatory and shared goals philosophy of achievement.

-Rosemary is running for the Michigan Senate District 12, her first run at an elected position.
-Feeling as though the current Michigan administration is out of touch with the people of the State and not representing her values, she is determined to make positive change happen in Michigan State government.
+This year, Rosemary successfully ran for the Michigan Senate District 12, her first run at an elected position.
+Feeling as though the current Michigan administration is out of touch with the people of the State and not representing her values, she was determined to make positive change happen in Michigan State government.
+Her 4-year term will begin in January, 2019.

 Rosemary is a lifelong Michigander, and while growing up, her parents instilled the value of hard work, integrity, and community service.
 Inspired by their involvement in many public offices, including her father who served as the Mayor of New Baltimore, she assumed many leadership roles as a child and a young adult, through being a Girl Scout leader and Council Board member.